-In mid-March, David Lewis, a 43-year-old British citizen, attended a citizenship interview at his local town hall in Freienbach in the canton of Schwyz, where he has lived since 2011.
+The 43-year-old British citizen*, attended a citizenship interview at his local town hall in Freienbach in the canton of Schwyz, where he has lived since 2011.

-Lewis had been told in advance that the meeting would be “relaxed talk”.
+The British national, who does not want to be named had been told in advance that the meeting would be “relaxed talk”.
 He had already completed the mountain of paperwork necessary for his citizenship application and had passed a demanding written test in early 2017, achieving a score of over 80 percent.

 The Brit also grew up in Switzerland.
 He attended a local school in the French-speaking canton of Vaud, speaks fluent French and German, and understands Swiss German.
-Until recently he even worked in that most Swiss of all industries: finance.

-Among the political questions Lewis didn’t answer correctly was one about direct democracy and another about Switzerland’s system of part-time politicians.
+Among the political questions he didn’t answer correctly was one about direct democracy and another about Switzerland’s system of part-time politicians.
 He also failed to identify the ingredients of capuns, a dish from the canton of Graubünden made with chard, dried meat and noodle dough.

 These incorrect answers were enough to see both his and his son’s citizenship applications rejected and his outlay of 3,200 francs forfeited.